 Fees

-This is where the two platforms diverge most — and where your choice of platform has the biggest impact on your actual returns.
+This is where the two platforms diverge most.
+The choice you make has a material impact on your returns.

 Bitpanda charges a 1.49% spread-based premium on cryptocurrency trades.
-That premium is baked into the price you see — there’s no separate “fee” line item, which makes it feel invisible but doesn’t make it cheap.
-If you hold BEST tokens (Bitpanda’s native token) and use them to pay fees, you get up to 20% off, bringing the effective rate down to about 1.2%.
+The premium is baked into the displayed price, which makes it feel invisible without making it cheap.
+Holding BEST tokens (Bitpanda’s native token) and using them to pay fees brings the rate down to about 1.2%.
 Still not cheap for crypto.

-The saving grace is Bitpanda’s stock and ETF fees: a flat EUR 1 per trade, regardless of order size.
-That’s genuinely competitive with dedicated brokers and makes Bitpanda a strong option for stock investors.
+The redeeming feature is Bitpanda’s stock and ETF pricing: a flat EUR 1 per trade regardless of order size.
+That is genuinely competitive with dedicated brokers and makes Bitpanda viable as an all-in-one investment platform.

-Bitstamp uses a standard maker-taker model: 0.30% maker and 0.40% taker at the base tier (under $10,000/month volume).
-These fees decrease as volume increases.
-For crypto trading specifically, Bitstamp is roughly 3-4x cheaper than Bitpanda.
-On a EUR 5,000 Bitcoin purchase, you’d pay about EUR 75 on Bitpanda versus EUR 20 on Bitstamp using a taker order.
+Bitstamp’s maker-taker model lands at 0.30% maker / 0.40% taker at the base tier (under $10,000 in monthly volume), with fees decreasing as volume rises.
+For pure crypto trading, Bitstamp is roughly three to four times cheaper than Bitpanda.
+On a EUR 5,000 Bitcoin purchase, you pay about EUR 75 on Bitpanda versus EUR 20 on Bitstamp using a taker order.
+Stablecoin and fiat pair volume is also weighted at 20% on Bitstamp, lowering effective fees on those pairs by up to 80%.

 Both offer free SEPA deposits.
-Card deposits are expensive on both — Bitstamp charges a 4% instant service fee, while Bitpanda charges standard card processing fees.
-Use SEPA on either platform.
+Card deposits are expensive on both, with Bitstamp’s 4% instant service fee and Bitpanda’s standard card processing rates.
+Use SEPA either way.

-For precious metals, Bitpanda charges separate buy/sell premiums (0.5% buy / 1% sell for gold, higher for silver and platinum) plus weekly storage fees after a free threshold.
-No equivalent exists on Bitstamp, which doesn’t offer metals.
+Bitpanda’s precious metals carry separate buy/sell premiums (0.5% buy / 1% sell for gold, higher for silver and platinum) plus weekly storage fees beyond a free threshold.
+Bitstamp does not offer metals at all, so there is no comparison.

 Product Range

-This is Bitpanda’s biggest competitive advantage.
-From a single account, you can invest in:
+Bitpanda’s biggest competitive advantage is breadth.
+From a single account you can invest in:

 - Hundreds of cryptocurrencies